 - Hollywood (Hybrid): Widowmakers have been known to single-handedly stall progress in the streets phase of this map.

 - King’s Row (Hybrid): One of the best Widow maps in the game.
 Except for that pesky streets phase.Colosseo (Push): There are some really good sightlines on this map for Widow to thrive in.

 Countering Widowmaker in Overwatch 2

-Getting your or your teammates’ heads blown off is not always fun when you’re on the receiving end of Widowmaker’s scope.
-She can be difficult to deal with, especially when her team knows to fall back on her support.
+Getting your own or your teammates’ heads blown off is not always fun when you’re on the receiving end of Widowmaker’s scope.
+She can be difficult to deal with, especially when her team knows to fall back to support her.
 There are quite a few characters that stand a good chance of countering Widowmaker:

 - Widowmaker: The best weapon against a pesky Widow is another, better Widow.
 Sniper duels can be intense, but if one Widowmaker dominates the other, it might be time to swap.

 - Genji: Everything in the cyborg-ninja’s kit is well suited to dealing with an annoying Widowmaker player.

 - Tracer: Speed is Tracer’s number one weapon, and that is true when dealing with Widow too.
 Just sneak up on her and use the close-range advantage against her.